-In the morning Carina visited us bringing her children with her.
-We had a session of paper dove making in our one-but-spacey-room flat.
+In the morning Carina visited us bringing her kids with her.
+We had a session of paper dove making in our one-but-spacious room.

-After lunch Sahtik, the kids and me sallied out for a walk in the Upper Park.
+After lunch, Sahtik, the kids, and me ventured out for a walk in the Upper Park.

 One page from ULYSSES.

 Hopefully, I managed to keep my outward looks composed and my pace steady following my mother-in-law.
-Yet inwardly those faraway bangs just left my heart in shambles.
+Yet, inwardly those faraway bangs just shattered my heart.
 It was a fit of flat panic.
 Some scared and miserable thing shrieked and sobbed within me in blind unbearable dread.

 Sahtik and Roozahna went to the Underground but returned at once.
-There were rats in the beds.
-The mother-in-law is also here preparing to bake breads.
-Earlier in the day Valyo brought a sack of flour.
+They saw rats in the beds.
+The mother-in-law is also here, preparing to bake breads.
+Earlier in the day, Valyo brought a sack of flour.